-The Youth Development Delegates in the Arab Region programme is a new partnership between The Arab Youth Center (AYC) and United Nations Development Programme in their countries (UNDP) in the Arab States.
-The initiative seeks to achieve the common vision of both parties aimed at enabling the youth in the Arab region.
+The Youth Development Delegates in the Arab Region programme is the result of a partnership between The Arab Youth Center (AYC) and United Nations Development Programme (UNDP) in the Arab States.
+This employment program, in its first phase, will provide the opportunity for 11 Arab youth who are passionate about achieving the sustainable development goals to work for 2 years at the UNDP offices in their countries under the field of youth work to achieve the common vision of both parties aimed at enabling the youth in the Arab region.

 Najeeb is a graduate of New York Institute of Technology (NYIT).
 He attained six years of experience working in various fields such as “Administration, Operations and programming.”

 Najeeb works currently in the UNDP RBAS as a “Youth Project Assistant” and a “Regional Coordinator.

 He is a dynamic and an ambitious individual who is constantly eager to learn and who’s motivated by working on new and innovative projects.
 He’s interested as well in helping youth across the region and enabling them to become social innovators, thinkers and leaders in their communities.

 Ahmed is a graduate of Griffith University in Australia, majoring in Multimedia.
 He recently graduated with an MA in “Ecological Design Thinking” from Schumacher College, University of Plymouth in the United Kingdom, exploring, through his dissertation, the quality of stewardship and its significance for human purpose.

 He attained years of experience working in many fields of work in various countries, , from hospitality and social work in Australia, to landscaping and consultancy work in Bahrain and Oman.
 Due to the diversity of these positions, Ahmed was able to observe social and cultural dynamics in different environments and learn how to listen profoundly and tell the stories of people he interacted and engaged with.